 Sharing water with farmers in our native Arkansas River Basin is one of the ways we are meeting our water needs for the future.
 This innovative program provides water for Colorado Springs customers while protecting rural communities and the agricultural economy in our region.

 Agricultural water sharing is one way we are diversifying our water supply portfolio and addressing risks to our Colorado River Basin supply due to prolonged drought.
-Our Sustainable Water Plan identifies the ways we will meet our community's water needs over the next 40-50 year.
-This includes developing 15,000-25,000 acre-feet of supply through agricultural water sharing.
+Our Sustainable Water Plan identifies the ways we will meet our community's water needs over the next 40-50 years.
+This includes developing 15,000-25,000 acre-feet of new supplies through agricultural water sharing in the Arkansas River Basin.

 In the past, water transfers between agriculture and municipalities primarily involved purchasing farms and transferring the associated water rights to the city.
-Today, balancing municipal needs with farmers' needs involves a partnership to share the water.
-These partnerships range from storage cooperation to the development of perpetual 3-in-10-year lease programs.
+Today, we balance municipal needs with farmers' needs through partnerships to share the water and preserve the economics of the farm.
+These partnerships range from storage cooperation to investments in more water-efficient pivot irrigation.

 An irrigation pivot in a green field.
 The pivot is a large piece of irrigation equipment on wheels with hoses that hang down and spray crops below.